Britain First: Appeal to Polish immigrants to join

 In July 2017, it was reported by BBC News that a string of Britain First videos designed to attract a Polish audience had appeared online, including a video from Jacek Miedlar, a Polish far-right former priest, an interview with a Polish media outlet that has over half a million views, and videos by Polish Britain First supporters encouraging others to support the party.

 On 23 June 2017, Marek Zakrocki, a 48-year-old Polish-born Britain First supporter, shouted, "White power" and gave a Nazi salute as he used a white van in an attempt to run over Kamal Ahmed, a curry house owner.
 The van mounted the pavement twice before making contact with Ahmed and the windows of the curry house were also smashed.
 Hours earlier, Zakrocki had told the police, "I'm going to kill a Muslim.
 I'm doing it for Britain."
-Copies of Britain First newspapers and flyers were found in Zackrocki's home and he also said he had donated money to the organisation.
+Copies of Britain First newspapers and flyers were found in Zakrocki's home and he also said he had donated money to the organisation.